mlupo/artwork-docs/The Mansfield Reporter.rst

     <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/pomt0gw3bvc?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 The device pictured above is the main implementation of this artwork: the embedded screen shows the generated text one word at a time against a selected image.
-However, the process has been adapted to generate videos for live projection, or to post text and gifs to a [twitter feed](https://twitter.com/yupsurewhatever).
+However, the process has been adapted to generate videos for live projection, or to post text and gifs to a `twitter feed <https://twitter.com/yupsurewhatever>`_.

 The authors used were selected both for the clarity of their voice, and because they have large bodies of work in the public domain.